What Is Correspondent Lending?

 Rocket Mortgage® lets you get to house hunting sooner.

 Correspondent Lender Vs. Mortgage Broker: What’s The Difference?

 There is sometimes confusion between correspondent lenders and mortgage brokers, so let’s take a minute to briefly touch on the distinction.

 A correspondent lender handles all the functions associated with mortgage origination.
 They can take your application, underwrite your loan to make sure you qualify and fund the loan.

 A mortgage broker will take your application and collect all necessary documentation from you.
 However, their role is to shop your application around and make sure you get the best deal you possibly can given your qualifications.
-Once they’ve found a lender to work with you, that lender does some of the heavy lifting involved with actually making your loan, including underwriting and making sure it gets funded.
+Once they’ve found a lender to work with you, that lender does most of the heavy lifting involved with actually making your loan, including underwriting and making sure it gets funded.
 If that lender is a correspondent lender as most are, they’ll also handle selling the loan on the secondary market.

 A Correspondent Lending Example

 To help put this in context, let’s move forward with an example.
 Let’s say an eligible veteran has just been discharged from the military and is looking for their first home.
 They choose to work with Rocket Mortgage.